JackyYang258/ICVF_PyTorch/README.md

 ## Installation

 Add this directory to your PYTHONPATH.
-Install the dependencies for basic Pytorch, and additional dependencies depending on which environments you want to try (see requirements.txt).
+Install the dependencies for basic Pytorch and [D4RL](https://github.com/Farama-Foundation/D4RL), and additional dependencies depending on which environments you want to try.